Samsung Galaxy Tab S9 vs. Google Pixel Tablet: Which 11-inch tablet is right for you?

 (Image credit: Samsung)

-There's one more thing to consider when comparing the Galaxy Tab S9 vs. Pixel Tablet; software updates.
-Samsung has committed to providing four major Android OS updates, along with five years of security patches.
-Google, on the other hand, is "only" offering three major OS updates while also offering five years of security updates.
+There's one more thing to consider when comparing the Galaxy Tab S9 vs. Pixel Tablet: software updates.
+Samsung has committed to providing four major Android OS updates and five years of security patches.
+Conversely, Google is "only" offering three major OS updates and five years of security updates.

-What it really comes down to when making this decision is how you plan on using your tablet.
-If you're someone who wants to be productive and get work done, then the Tab S9 and its keyboard cover is going to be the better fit.
+What really matters when making this decision is how you plan on using your tablet.
+If you want to be productive and get work done, the Tab S9 and its keyboard cover are going to be the better fit.

-But if you're really just wanting a tablet to sit back on the couch with, then the Pixel Tablet is the better bet.
-And you have the benefit of using it as a smart home hub, along with being able to enjoy the Pixel experience on a tablet.
-All the while saving yourself a bunch of money in the process.
+But if you want a tablet to sit back on the couch with, then the Pixel Tablet is the better bet.
+You can also use it as a smart home hub and enjoy the Pixel experience on a tablet—all while saving yourself a bunch of money in the process.

 Andrew Myrick